Too Busy? 3 Easy Ways to Make Time for Creativity

 Honour Your Free Time

-I ain’t judging my lovely, but do you really want to be watching 3hrs of TV a night?
-(Unless the new season of Game of Thrones has just dropped, in which case I totally get it.)
+We’re not judging, but do you really want to be watching 3hrs of TV a night?
+(Unless the new season of Game of Thrones has just dropped, in which case we totally get it.)

 Could you be exploring creative ideas, crafting, reading and learning instead?